 No offering plates will be passed during the service.
 Please use the GIVING BOX in the church lobby for donations and Connection Cards.

-Coffee will be available at the Connection Cafe in our lobby on Sunday mornings.
+Coffee will be served at the Connection Cafe in our lobby on Sunday mornings.
 A Keurig is available at other times.